 Heat oven to 350°F. Line bottom of 13x9-inch baking pan with waxed paper; spray with no-stick cooking spray.
 Set aside.

-Place all cake ingredients except sprinkles in large bowl; beat as directed on package.
+Place all cake ingredients except sprinkles in bowl; beat as directed on package.
 Stir in orange sprinkles.

 Pour batter into prepared cake pan.
 Bake 29-32 minutes or until toothpick inserted in center comes out clean.
 Cool 1 hour.
 Cover with aluminum foil; freeze in pan 2 hours.

-Combine powdered sugar and 3/4 cup butter in large bowl; beat at medium speed until well mixed.
+Combine powdered sugar and 3/4 cup butter in bowl; beat at medium speed until well mixed.
 Continue beating, adding enough half & half for desired frosting consistency.